ismayito/financial-data-app/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [fruit-ingredients-app] <a name="about-project"></a>
+# 📖 [Finacial-data-app] <a name="about-project"></a>

-**[react_group_project]** is a React Javascript website project which makes use of  react Javascript to hit the API, it displays a list of missions , rockets from the API to the user, the user is able to make a booking for the mission or cancel the booking of the earlier booked mission.The user is able to list a list of booked missions and rockets.
-I t has got different pages created using react router.
+**[react_group_project]** is a React Javascript Capstone website project which makes use of  react Javascript to hit the API, it displays a list of financial companies, price stocks and also more detail of each company, The user is able to click on each company to see the details. from  It has got different pages created using react router.
 We have also performed different tests for different components.
+The design of it is based on the original design by Nelson Sakwa on Behance

 ## 🛠 Built With <a name="built-with"></a>